robbert-vdh/nih-plug/BREAKING_CHANGES.md

 chronological order.
 If a new feature did not require any changes to existing code then it will not be listed here.

+## [2022-09-04]

+- `Smoother::next_block_mapped()` and `Smoother::next_block_exact_mapped()` have
+  been redesigned.
+They now take an index of the element being generated and the float representation of the smoothed value.
+This makes it easier to use them for modulation, and it makes it possible to smoothly modulate integers and other stepped parameters.
+Additionally, the mapping functions are now also called for every produced value, even if the smoother has already finished smoothing and is always producing the same value.

 ## [2022-08-19]

 - `Plugin::DEFAULT_NUM_INPUTS` and `Plugin::DEFAULT_NUM_OUTPUTS` have been